xcart/xcart-docs/_pages/kb_en/users/user_roles.md

    * Manage administrators – gives users the permissions to view, edit and delete administrator profiles;
    * Manage orders – enables users to view orders and perform actions on them.

-This list may be further extended by custom modules or other X-Cart add-ons from the Module Marketplace.
-For example, the module Simple CMS adds two more permissions to the list:
+This list may be further extended by addons from the X-Cart Marketplace or custom modules.
+For example, the addon Simple CMS adds two more permissions to the list:

    * Manage custom pages – enables users to create and edit custom website pages;
    * Manage menus – enables users to edit the primary menu and footer links.